Cost and Freight – What is it?

-Shipping Terms: What is Cost and Freight (CFR)?
+Cost and Freight Price

-CFR stands for Cost and Freight – it’s a legal term used in international shipping meaning the seller assumes more responsibility for the delivery of goods and needs to pay for transport to an agreed port.
+CFR stands for Cost and Freight – it is a legal term used in international shipping which translates into the seller assuming more responsibility for the delivery of goods and needs to pay for transport to an agreed port.

 Cost and Freight